What You’ll Learn 🛠️

 Dynamic unbalance

 Dynamic unbalance is a combination of static and couple unbalance and is the most common type of unbalance found in rotors.
-To correct dynamic unbalance, it is necessary to make vibration measurements while the machine is running and to add balancing masses in two planes.
+To correct dynamic unbalance, vibration measurements must be taken while the machine is running, and balancing masses should be added in two planes.

 Channel setup in Dewesoft

-The channel setup of the plugin in Dewesoft is very intuitive and simple to use.
+The channel setup of the plugin in Dewesoft is very intuitive and easy to use.

-The plugin is split into the following sections:
+The plugin is divided into the following sections:

-Vibration inputs for planes - here you select your acceleration sensor.
-They should be mounted close to the shaft (e.g. on the bearing).
+Vibration inputs for planes – Here, you select your acceleration sensors.
+They should be mounted close to the shaft (e.g., on the bearing).

-Tacho input - a speed sensor with a zero pulse is needed (e.g. encoder, tacho probe with 1 pulse/rev, CDM with zero...).
+Tacho input – A speed sensor with a zero pulse is required (e.g., encoder, tacho probe with 1 pulse/rev, CDM with zero, etc.).

-Output channels - get a quick preview of the signals (time domain of the first order and speed), useful for checking if the tacho input is working correctly.
+Output channels – Provides a quick preview of the signals (time domain of the first order and speed), which is useful for checking if the tacho input is functioning correctly.

 Balancing measurement screen

-When you have set up the balancing module in channel setup, there is an automatically generated display called Balancing in Measure mode.
+Once you have set up the balancing module in the channel setup, an automatically generated display called Balancing will appear in Measure mode.

-It is basically a visual control instrument (the RotorBalancer), which will guide you step-by-step through the procedure.
-On the top you see the current step, with an explanation which action has to be taken, on the right, there are the interactive buttons Back, Next, Measure.
+It is essentially a visual control instrument (the RotorBalancer) that guides you step by step through the procedure.
+At the top, you can see the current step along with an explanation of the required action.
+On the right, there are interactive buttons: Back, Next, and Measure.

-The table with name of runs, vibration amplitude, angle and RPM is empty at first and will fill with the results after each step.
-The polar plot on the left shows the vibration levels (amplitude and angle) of each run (the unit depends on the input, mm/s, or mm/s² or g is usual).
+The table displaying the names of runs, vibration amplitude, angle, and RPM is initially empty and fills with results after each step.
+The polar plot on the left shows the vibration levels (amplitude and angle) for each run.
+The unit depends on the input, with mm/s, mm/s², or g being the most commonly used.

-The graph for the correction angle on the right helps when it comes to mounting the correction mass.
+The graph showing the correction angle on the right is helpful when mounting the correction mass.

-On the right column, you can see system characteristics and the overall unbalance.
-The correction weight and angle are also displayed here.
+In the right column, system characteristics and the overall unbalance are displayed.
+The correction weight and angle are also shown here.

 Dual plane balancing example

-Let's make a practical measurement example on a machine.
-Here we will show a dual-plane balancing procedure on a grinding machine.
-The planes have been modified for demo purposes, so we can mount screws as unbalance/trial/correction weights.
+Let’s go through a practical measurement example on a machine.
+Here, we will demonstrate a dual-plane balancing procedure on a grinding machine.
+The planes have been modified for demonstration purposes, allowing us to mount screws as unbalance, trial, or correction weights.

-A 360 pulses encoder is installed on one side, two acceleration sensors are mounted (one on left and one on right bearing; only one shown on photo) and connected to a SIRIUS measurement instrument.
+A 360-pulse encoder is installed on one side, and two acceleration sensors are mounted—one on the left bearing and one on the right bearing (only one is shown in the photo)—and connected to a SIRIUS measurement instrument.

-In the channel setup of the balancing plugin, we need to specify the acceleration sensors of both planes for input (plane1, plane2), as well as the "dual plane" procedure.
+In the channel setup of the balancing plugin, we need to specify the acceleration sensors for both planes (Plane 1 and Plane 2) and select the "dual-plane" procedure.

-The machine is an asynchronous one, so it will run with approx. 3000 rpm.
-The procedure will be done according to the dual-plane step-by-step procedure.
+The machine is asynchronous and will run at approximately 3000 rpm.
+The procedure will be performed following the dual-plane step-by-step method.

 Initial run

-Some weights have been mounted before at random angular position to simulate a bigger unbalance.
-Other than that, we leave the machine unmodified and just start it.
-When we have reached operating speed, click on Measure.
+Some weights have previously been mounted at random angular positions to simulate a larger unbalance.
+Other than that, the machine is left unmodified, and we simply start it.
+Once the operating speed is reached, click on Measure.

-The button will change to a stop button with running dots, showing that the measurement is in progress.
-After that, the button will change back to Measure again, meaning that you also can repeat the measurement if something was wrong.
+The button will change to a Stop button with running dots, indicating that the measurement is in progress.
+After the measurement is complete, the button will revert to Measure, allowing you to repeat the measurement if needed.

 Trial 1

-Now we have to mount trial weights sequentially, first for the Plane #1.
+Now we need to mount the trial weights sequentially, starting with Plane #1.

-We apply a screw of known mass at a random position.
-Please remember to mark this position, as it will be the reference (= 0 deg) angle for the correction mass in future steps!
+We attach a screw of known mass at a random position.
+Be sure to mark this position, as it will serve as the reference angle (0°) for the correction mass in subsequent steps.

 Start the machine and perform the Trial 1 measurement.

-Note the warning below in red, showing that a bigger trial weight will give a better result.
-So, the difference with/without trial weight is too small in our example and we need to mount a bigger trial mass.
+Note the red warning below, which indicates that a larger trial weight will produce a better result.
+In our example, the difference between measurements with and without the trial weight is too small, so we need to mount a larger trial mass.

 Trial 2